Updated: January 2023

 As a result, unpleasant situations like burnout and imposter syndrome have risen up among workers.
 Actual numbers are, according to "Anatomy of Work" research by Asana in 2021, 79% of new hires and 57% of tenured employees have experienced imposter syndrome in 2020.

 In time, some of us learned to deal with it by setting some kind of logical or physical boundaries between work and private life.
 However, the struggles of unsustainable work culture are still there.
 This culture says that we have to work harder than everyone else to get ahead in the game.
 We should be putting in long work hours.
 We should get serious and get to work!

 We have made believe that play has no place at work.
 However in the book “15 commitments of conscious leadership” the authors mention that in serious work, fear of failure destroys joy and motivation.
 It is only natural that a person gets stressed out when they are focused on not failing instead of enjoying.
 That is why it’s not sustainable.

-When we are playing, we have the feeling of joy, we are focused and isolated, we lose track of time.
-And it is so motivating that we want to do it again.
+On the contrary, when we are playing, we have the feeling of joy, we are focused and isolated, and we lose track of time.
+It is so motivating that we want to do it again.